New US coronavirus case may be 1st from unknown origin

 Earlier U.S. cases included 14 in people who traveled back from outbreak areas in China, or their spouses; three people who were evacuated from the central China city of Wuhan; and 42 American passengers on the Diamond Princess cruise ship who were evacuated by the federal government to the U.S. from where the ship was docked in Japan.

-Some of those evacuated were taken to Travis Air Force Base, which in Solano County.
-A number of the earlier cases have been in California, including among some of the people taken to Travis and one in which a traveler who returned to San Benito County spread it to a spouse.
+Some of those evacuated were taken to Travis Air Force Base, which is in Solano County.
+A number of the earlier cases have been in California, including some of the people taken to Travis and one in which a traveler who returned to San Benito County south of San Francisco and spread it to a spouse.

-California officials have been preparing for the possibility that community spread of the virus might first surface there.
+California officials have been preparing for the possibility that community spread of the virus might first surface in the state.

 “We have been anticipating the potential for such a case in the U.S., and given our close familial, social and business relationships with China, it is not unexpected that the first case in the U.S. would be in California,” said Dr. Sonia Angell, Director of the California Department of Public Health and State Public Health Officer, in a statement.

-The outbreak, which began in China, has infected tends of thousands of people in more than three dozen countries, with the vast majority in mainland China.
+The outbreak, which began in China, has infected tens of thousands of people in more than three dozen countries, with the vast majority in mainland China.

 The new virus is a member of the coronavirus family that can cause colds or more serious illnesses such as SARS and MERS.